 Bonaire has a plethora of great restaurants with a wide variety of cuisines.
-It’s surprising that an island of 18,000 people has so many great choices, but the options are indeed staggering.
-The influences of many countries and cultures bring together a lovely blend of flavors and cuisines to suit all tastes.
-Most restaurants offer moderately priced menus making for an affordable dining experience.
-With seaside settings, local establishments, and gourmet menus there is something for everyone.
+It’s surprising that an island of 20,000 people has so many great choices, but the options are indeed staggering.
+The cuisines include: Surinamese, South American, Caribbean, Antillean – “Kriyoyo”, European, Asian and lot of fantastic Food trucks!

 An Indonesian influence may be found in many menus featuring lovely noodle dishes such as Nasi Goreng.
 This Indonesian delight is flavored with peanuts and spices and sauces.
 Sate is a local favorite appearing on most menus featuring a tangy peanut or pinda sauce.
 A local favorite is Mati’s Place located next to Flamingo TV.
 This daytime lunch spot serves the best saté and Roti, a burrito like curry dish.